OXID-eSales/developer_documentation/development/tell_me_about/migrations.rst

 Tagged migrations
 -----------------

-Modules and components register their migrations through the Symfony service container using the ``oxid_esales.migration_path_provider`` DI tag.
+Migrations can be registered through the Symfony service container using the ``oxid_esales.migration_path_provider`` DI tag.
 The shop collects all tagged providers and runs their migrations as part of ``oe:database:migrate``.
+This is how components provide their migrations; project-specific code can register migration paths the same way.

 To register a migration path provider, implement ``MigrationPathProviderInterface`` and tag the service in ``services.yaml``.